ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 proxy.
 It indicates to the client the cumulative number of connection ID registrations the client is allowed to request.
 This allows the proxy to limit the number of active registrations.
 The initial maximum is 2, allowing the client to send 2 registrations, one with sequence number 0 and another with sequence number 1.
-MAX_CONNECTION_IDS are only sent to increase the limit, so since the initial limit is 2, a proxy MUST NOT send a MAX_CONNECTION_IDS capsule with a value less than 3.
+MAX_CONNECTION_IDS are only sent to increase the limit.
+Since the initial limit is 2, a proxy MUST NOT send a MAX_CONNECTION_IDS capsule with a value less than 3.
 Clients receiving a MAX_CONNECTION_IDS capsule with a value less than 3 MUST reset the stream with H3_DATAGRAM_ERROR error code.